ndf-zz/velotrain/README.md

    - index : (integer) index of the passing record (reset to 0 each day)
    - date: (string) Date of the passing formatted YYYY-MM-DD
-   - time: (string) Time of day of the passing formatted HH:MM:SS.dc
+   - time: (string) Time of day of the passing formatted HH:MM:SS.dcm
    - mpid: (integer) Measurement point ID 0 - 9
    - refid: (string) Transponder ID or system passing ID 'gate', 'moto' or 'marker'